fireship-io/fireship.io/content/courses/js/_index.md

 - 👶 The Basics of JavaScript
 - 👨‍🎤 Advanced concepts broken down in a quick no-BS format
-- 📰 Prepare for JS interviews by coding Algorithms
+- 📰 Prepare for JS interviews by coding algorithms
 - 🧪 Test Driven Development with Vitest
 - ⚔️ Debugging and Error Handling
 - 🎨 Build a text-to-image API with Node.js and OpenAI
-- 🗯️ Build a Fullstack Chat App with Pocketbase
+- 🗯️ Learn modern browser APIs like Fetch
+- 🍕 A great primer for more advanced Fireship courses

 ## 🤔 Is this Course Right for Me?

 <div class="box box-green">
 This course is beginner level 🟢 and will walk you through the fundamentals of JavaScript.
-It is fast-paced and similar to my style on YouTube, but far more in-depth and with hands's on projects and quizzes.
+It is fast-paced and similar to my style on YouTube, but far more in-depth and with hands on projects and quizzes.
 </div>

 ### When was the course last updated?

-<span class="tag tag-sm tag-pro">Updated Nov 20th, 2022</span>
+<span class="tag tag-sm tag-pro">Updated Nov 21st, 2022</span>